 Click here for Torch of Gold Award Form

 These are hands-on resources for Scouts whose abilities require assistance.
-Resource kits are available for check out in each district.
+Resource kits and vertical knot boards are available for check out in each district.

 - Pledge of Allegiance